Zaldy: Photoshoots and red carpets

 Various celebrities have worn Zaldy's clothing in notable photoshoots or on red carpets.
 Beyoncé wore a Zaldy dress on the cover of the November 2005 issue of Vanity Fair.
 Film producer Lisa Maria Falcone, producer for 127 Hours, wore a Zaldy dress to the 83rd Academy Awards.
 Kesha wore a Zaldy dress to the 2012 MTV Video Music Awards.
 Chloe x Halle both wore Zaldy to the 2016 BET Hip Hop Awards; their stylist for the event, Zerina Akers, said: "I always like to use young, new talent, because I feel like we see so much of the same thing in fashion and on the red carpet.
 I thought it was fresh."

 Stage and concert performances

 Zaldy designed his first stage costume for Lady Miss Kier, the singer of Deee-Lite, who saw him at a club wearing a mirror-studded catsuit and asked him to make her a similar outfit.
 His first time designing stage outfits for an entire musical group was for Scissor Sisters' 2006 performance at the Coachella Valley Music and Arts Festival.
 He later designed the costumes for the Japanese band Exile.
+Zaldy was hired by Michael Jackson to create costumes for the This Is It concert residency, that wound up not happening due to Jackson's death.
+He would eventually collaborate with Cirque du Soleil in two productions centered around Jackson's music, Michael Jackson: The Immortal World Tour and Michael Jackson: One, as well as the touring circus show Volta.